Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-Chris Shidaker, beloved husband, father, grandfather, son, brother, and cherished friend, passed away on April 20, 2026, in Marysville, Ohio.
-Born on December 30, 1971, in Wilmington, Ohio, Chris’s life was filled with love, laughter, and an unwavering devotion to those closest to him.
+Chris Shidaker, beloved husband, father, grandfather, son, brother, uncle, and cherished friend, passed away on April 20, 2026, in Marysville, Ohio.
+Born on December 30, 1971, in Wilmington, Ohio, Chris spent his life filling every room he was in with laughter, and he was loved by anyone who had the opportunity to know him.
+Above all else, Chris was devoted to providing love and stability to his family.
+No matter the circumstances, Chris was a pillar of strength for all of those around him.

 Chris faced the profound loss of his father Edwin Shidaker, grandparents Morris and Jean Shidaker and Joe and Wilma Kocher, James McCargish, nephew Justin Shidaker, and a special daughter, Melanie Jorgensen.
-Despite these losses, his resilience and humor never faded, a testament to his enduring spirit.
+Despite these losses, his resilience and humor never faded, a testament to his enduring spirit and his determination to keep everyone around him smiling.

 Friends and family are invited to honor Chris’s extraordinary life at the visitation on April 23, 2026, from 4:00 PM to 6:00 PM at Newcomer Funeral Home, Southwest, located at 3393 Broadway, Grove City, Ohio.
 The funeral service will immediately follow from 6:00 PM at the same location.
 A graveside service will be held on April 24, 2026, at 1:00 PM at Oak Dale Cemetery, 1290 W Fifth St., Marysville, Ohio, where loved ones will gather to pay their final respects.